procore/sift/README.md

 * datetime - Filter on a datetime column

 ### Filter on JSON Array
-`int` type filters support sending the values as an array in the URL params.
+`int` type filters support sending the values as an array in the URL Query parameters.
 For example `?filters[id]=[1,2]`.
 This is a way to keep payloads smaller for GET requests.
-When URI encoded this will become `filters%5Bid%5D=%5B1,2%5D` which is a big reduction compared to the standard format of `filters%5Bid%5D%5B%5D=1&&filters%5Bid%5D%5B%5D=2`.
+When URI encoded this will become `filters%5Bid%5D=%5B1,2%5D` which is much smaller the standard format of `filters%5Bid%5D%5B%5D=1&&filters%5Bid%5D%5B%5D=2`.

-On the server side, the parameters will be received as:
+On the server side, the params will be received as:
 `"filters"=>{"id"=>"[1,2]"}` compared to the standard format of `"filters"=>{"id"=>["1", "2"]}`.